ellennickles/code-your-way-s24/ai-assisted-learning.md

 #### Tips

-> Here are a few ways to get the most out of the interaction with the AI Tutor:
+> Here are a few ways to get the most out of the interaction with the AI Student:
 > - Your assessment should focus on how well the AI has explained and
 >   illustrated the concept, not on the quality of its creative output; consider
 >   how the AI has applied the concept and not whether the poem or dialogue is